Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 7. **bias.correction**: logical
 8. **y.range**: numeric vector.
 User specified y axsis
 9. **method**: method to use in bias correction.
 Default is scaling
+10.  **consecutive**: logical.
+Whether consecutive days should be considered.
+To be used on conjunction with uppert/lowert and duration
+11. **duration**: charachter.
+When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold

 ![Kenya_trends_bias 1-2-3](https://user-images.githubusercontent.com/83447905/161943534-a86086c4-4578-4f27-9dfa-bf44f8d399ec.png)